 In the current paradigm of structure formation, all galaxies are assumed to form inside dark matter halos.
-Therefore, it is natural to assume the properties of galaxies being connected to the properties of the dark matter halos in which they live in.
+Therefore, it is natural to assume that the properties of galaxies are connected to the properties of the dark matter halos they live in.
 As summarized in \cite{RisaAwesomepaper}, various models have been proposed to describe the connection between galaxies and dark matter halos.
-These models range from models in which one directly simulates or parameterizes the physics of galaxy formation, to empirical models which assume an {\em ad -hoc} functional form for the galaxy--halo connection that is constrained from data.
-Here we focus on a purely empirical approach called the Halo Occupation Distribution (HOD), which associates the distribution in the number of galaxies of a given property to the mass of their host halos.
-The conditional luminosity function (CLF) is a more detaialed version of the HOD model that parameterizes the galaxy occupancy of halos as a function of galaxy luminosity and/or stellar mass and/or color.
+These models range from models in which one directly simulates or parameterizes the physics of galaxy formation, to empirical models that assume an {\em ad hoc} functional form for the galaxy--halo connection that is constrained from data.
+Here we focus on a purely empirical approach related to the Halo Occupation Distribution (HOD), which associates the distribution in the number of galaxies of a given property to the mass of their host halos.
+The conditional luminosity function (CLF) is a more detailed version of the HOD model that parameterizes the galaxy occupancy of halos as a function of galaxy luminosity and/or stellar mass and/or color.
 There are now many empirical constraints on the CLF \citep{LMS2004, YMB2008, YMB2009, Hansen09, Cacciato2013, Zhang2017}.
 Precise and accurate measurement of the CLF model parameters can shed light on various astrophysical effects, such as the strength of AGN feedback \citep{Kravstov2018} and the redshift evolution of cluster galaxies \citep{Zhang2017}.
-It also provides a direct measurement of the galaxy--halo connection, facilitating cosmological studies that use galaxies as a tracer of the dark matter density field.
+This measurement also provides a direct constraint on the galaxy--halo connection, facilitating cosmological studies that use galaxies as tracers of the dark matter density field.
 These studies also enable us to constrain the scatter of luminosity--halo mass relations \citep{YMB2009, Kravstov2018}, and to predict the rate at which the central galaxy of a halo is {\it not} the brightest galaxy within that halo \citep{Ski2011, Lange2018}.